Konstantin Unterweger

 Rocket League - Trick Shot Classification

-This project was part of a Kaggle competition at my university, where I developed a machine learning model to classify trick shots in Rocket League based on in-game metrics and player inputs.
-Using a dataset of 297 trick shots, I analyzed time-series data and summary statistics to train a classifier that recognizes different maneuver types.
-The project involved data preprocessing, feature engineering, model training, and evaluation.
-Check out the full implementation and results on GitHub!
+This project was part of a university Kaggle competition.
+I developed a machine learning model to classify Rocket League trick shots based on in-game metrics and player inputs.
+Using a dataset of 297 trick shots, I combined time-series features and summary statistics to train and evaluate a classifier for different maneuver types.

 View on GitHub